 The other part of the TOI is the average of the height of the saw tooth.
 In other words, the TOI will be made up of the safety stock plus half the height of the saw tooth.
 This assertion is based on the fact that on the average half of the saw tooth quantity of stock will be around at any time.
 At times there will be the full amount of the height, and other times it will be right at the bottom, but on the average it will be half the amount.
 In our example above the safety stock is 20 units, and half of the saw tooth is 10 units, making the TOI 30 for that particular SKU.

-By plotting out the TOI for innumerable SKUs I was able to develop a general relationship that appears to be universal.
-It relates the ratio of the lead-time (LT) of the item over the order frequency (OF), to the percent of the "base quantity" portion of the reorder target calculation.
+By plotting out the TOI for innumerable SKU’s we were able to develop a general relationship that appears to be universal.
+It relates the ratio of the lead-time (LT) of the item over the order frequency (OF), to the percent of the “base quantity” portion of the reorder target calculation.
 (The base quantity is the first part of the reorder target equation, and is simply the forecast times the sum of the lead time and order frequency in months.)
 This relationship is displayed in Exhibit B.

-By plotting out the TOI for innumerable SKUs I was able to develop a general relationship that appears to be universal.
-Having developed a universal formula we were able to have MARS perform the necessary calculations to come up with the TOI for any group of inventory items.
+By plotting out the TOI for innumerable SKU’s we are able to develop a general relationship that appears to be universal.
+Having developed a universal formula we are able to have MARS perform the necessary calculations to come up with the TOI for any group of inventory items.
 Before we proceed, however, there are two points worth noting:

 |Item Number||Forecast||Lead Time||Order Freq.||MAD||LT/OF||S.S.||Base||Opt.
 Inv.||Turns|

 The various examples above offer some interesting insights to inventory performance.
 Note the following:

 Items “Test 1 and 1a” – In these two examples everything is identical except that the lead time and order frequency are reversed.
 Note that the turns are improved by 20% when the order frequency is the lower figure.